Tuesday Buddha Postures and Their Stories

 The Final Teaching

 Just before passing, the Buddha gave a short, clear teaching often called his final words: “All conditioned things are subject to decay.
-Strive on with heedfulness.”(Pāli: “vayadhammā saṅkhārā; appamādena sampādetha.”)
+Strive on with heedfulness.”
+(Pāli: “vayadhammā saṅkhārā; appamādena sampādetha.”)

-Word note: “heedfulness” (appamāda): being not careless, alert, and responsible in what you do.
+Word note: “heedfulness” (appamāda) means being not careless, alert, and responsible in what you do.
 It means paying steady attention to what is wholesome and helpful.

-Plain meaning: Everything that is made or born will change and end.
+Plain meaning: everything that is made or born will change and end.
 Knowing this, live carefully and practice with steady attention.

 Symbolism (for travellers)

-- Impermanence: The posture is a reminder that life changes and ends.
+- Impermanence: In its Parinibbāna reading, the same form is a reminder that life changes and ends.

 Right-Side Norm (and a rare exception)